zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SAMLTrustRelationships/Federation_3.png?raw=true)

     * Public certifiate: Upload public certificate for this SP server.
-Please note that: public certificate’s CN (common name) MUST HAVE TO maintain the hostname of the SP server.
-If SP has no certificate then keep this option blank and IdP will generate a self signed certificate for SP.
+Please note that: public certificate’s CN (common name) MUST maintain the hostname of the SP server.
+If the SP has no certificate then keep this option blank and the IdP will generate a self signed certificate.

     * Released: Release required attributes.
 Available attributes can be grabbed from upper left corner.

-    * More configuration: If SP require custom relying party and/or custom MetadataFilter configuration, that can be achieved from options named:
+    * More configuration: If SP requires custom relying party and/or custom MetadataFilter configuration, that can be achieved using the following options:
-        * Configure MetadataFilters: Click on this option and Gluu Server will allow you to configure MetadataFilters with Gluu Server own oxTrust GUI.
+        * Configure MetadataFilters: Click on this option and Gluu Server will allow you to configure MetadataFilters inside the GUI.
         * IMAGE
-        * Configure specific Relying Party: If Gluu Server administrator “check” this option A new link will appear which allows Gluu Server Administrator to modify various Relying party configurations like SAML2SSO, SAML2AttributeQuery, ShibbolethSSO etc through “Click and Play” way.
+        * Configure specific Relying Party: If the server admin “checks” this option a new link will appear which allows the server administrator to modify various relying party configurations like SAML2SSO, SAML2AttributeQuery, ShibbolethSSO etc.

-After addition of this new Trust Relationship, Gluu Server Administrator will observe a confirmation page like below.
-Please note that, for testing purpose we did not provided any certificate and IdP created those key and cert by itself.
-Message is indicating such operation.
-Below image is showing a sample Trust Relation after a successful creation.
+After adding a new Trust Relationship, the server administrator will observe a confirmation page like the one below.
+Please note that for testing purpose we did not provided any certificates.
+The IdP created the key and cert by itself.
+The image below shows a sample Trust Relationship after successful creation.

 ## FAQ

-* I have a new SP, what I need to do to create a Trust Relationship from Gluu Server SAML IDP?
+* I have a new SP, what do I need to do to create a Trust Relationship from the Gluu Server?
-    * Different type of SPs allowed different types of SSO.
-Basically there are two types of SPs.
-IDP-inititate SSO and SP-initiated SSO.
+    * Basically there are two types of single sign-on: IDP-inititate SSO and SP-initiated SSO.
 You need to know what kind of SSO it is.
         * For SP-initiated SSO, you need to know:
             * Required attributes by SP.
             * Metadata of SP.